-At the Meeting, the Board proposes to re-appoint Wasserman Ramsay ("Wasserman Ramsay"), Chartered Professional Accountants, of 3601 Highway 7 East, Suite 1008, Markham, Ontario L3R 0M3, as auditor of the Corporation and to authorize remuneration to be fixed by the Board.
-Wasserman Ramsay will hold office until the next annual general meeting of the Shareholders or until its successor is appointed.
+At the Meeting, the Board proposes to appoint Horizon Assurance LLP ("Horizon Assurance"), Chartered Professional Accountants, of 7100 Woodbine Avenue, suite 219, Markham, Ontario L3R 5J2, as auditor of the Corporation and to authorize remuneration to be fixed by the Board.
+Horizon Assurance will hold office until the next annual general meeting of the Shareholders or until its successor is appointed.
+The change of auditor package prepared in accordance with National Instrument 51-102 in connection with the appointment of Horizon Assurance as auditors of the Corporation is attached to this Circular as Schedule "C".

-The Board recommends that Shareholders vote FOR the re-appointment of Wasserman Ramsay as auditor of the Corporation.
+The Board recommends that Shareholders vote FOR the re-appointment of Horizon Assurance as auditor of the Corporation.